 For informative questions and answers about staying active during the COVID pandemic, check out this article by Dr. Liz Joy.

-If you have other questions, please submit these through the chat below or through the contact page.
+If you have other questions, please submit these through the chat below:

 Keep well and keep safe!